caroltyk/governance-rule-testing/README.md

 ## Security Considerations

-- API keys are stored locally in browser storage
+- **API keys are configured via environment variables** (no longer stored in browser storage)
-- No API keys are hardcoded in the application
+- **No API keys are hardcoded** in the application
+- **Environment variables are build-time only** - compiled into the JavaScript bundle
-- All API communication uses HTTPS in production
+- **All API communication uses HTTPS** in production
-- Settings are isolated per browser/device
+- **Secure configuration management** - sensitive data managed at deployment level
+- **No localStorage exposure** - API keys cannot be accessed via browser developer tools

 ## Contributing